nasa/cumulus-message-adapter-java/README.md

 ## Usage in Cumulus Deployment

-For documenation on how to utilize this package in a Cumulus Deployment, view the [Cumulus Workflow Documenation](https://nasa.github.io/cumulus/docs/workflows/input_output).
+For documenation on how to utilize this package in a Cumulus Deployment, please view the [Cumulus Workflow Lambda Documentation](https://nasa.github.io/cumulus/docs/workflows/lambda#deploy-a-lambda) and the [Cumulus Workflow Input/Output Documentation](https://nasa.github.io/cumulus/docs/workflows/input_output).

 ## Logging